 The academic environment is one where girls feel comfortable taking risks and expressing themselves — even if that means being wrong.
 The classroom culture encourages them to ask questions, disagree with the teacher and even argue with each other in order to arrive at a solution or understand a concept more deeply.

-Girls develop strong communication skills — the ability to express their thoughts clearly, confidently and persuasively.
+Girls develop strong education and skills – the ability to express their thoughts clearly, confidently and persuasively.
 They don’t hesitate to raise their hands in class and share their ideas when they have something meaningful to contribute.

 How girls’ schools can help your daughter succeed